amalvt/Sql-Portfolio-Project/README.md

 COVID Data Analysis Portfolio

--This project uses SQL for data analysis on COVID deaths and vaccinations, accompanied by a Tableau dashboard for visualization.
+-The project focuses on analyzing COVID-19 data related to deaths and vaccinations using SQL for data manipulation and Tableau for visualization.

--Utilized the provided SQL scripts for database setup and analysis, and explore key insights through the Tableau dashboard.
+-Employed SQL queries to extract relevant information and perform data analysis to uncover insights.

+-Developed a Tableau dashboard to visually represent key findings and trends discovered during the data analysis process.
+Utilized interactive visualizations to facilitate exploration and understanding of the COVID-19 data.